4 critical strategies for ensuring business continuity in the manufacturing industry

 To begin, it is crucial to comprehend the critical aspects of your business, their dependencies, and the duration for which you can afford to be without them.
 Simultaneously, understanding the recovery capabilities of these dependencies will enable you to identify potential risks to your business and its recovery.
 Conducting a thorough Business Impact Analysis (BIA) will help uncover this valuable information.
 In the manufacturing sector, typical disruptions include hardware and software issues, power failures, cybercrime, human errors, natural disasters, and fires.

 Performing a BIA can be labour-intensive and time-consuming, but it serves as an efficient method for swiftly identifying operational risks that might otherwise remain hidden until an incident occurs.
 While conducting a BIA internally is an option if you have the necessary resources, many businesses choose to outsource this task to external experts.
-Daisy is here if you need us.
+Wavenet is here if you need us.

 2. Establish your business-critical resources